eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 for a more detailed explanation of the *DomainParticipant* entity in DDS.

-Each *DomainParticipant* can only communicate under one *Domain* (see :ref:`logical_entities`) and so it exist a direct connection between each *DomainParticipant* and the *Domain* in which it works. |br|
+Each *DomainParticipant* can only communicate under one *Domain* (see :ref:`logical_entities`) and so it exist a direct connection between each *DomainParticipant* and the *Domain* in which it works.
 From image :numref:`fig_entities_diagram` it can be seen that a the DomainParticipant entities are contained in a Process, this is because a system process (so-called *Process* entity) executes an application using Fast DDS that instantiates *DomainParticipants*.